-There are additional metrics under Alignment Criterion 1 that pertain to evaluating texts.
-If you wish to continue reviewing for text qualities, skip to Alignment Criterion 1 on Page 17.
+^{}There are additional metrics under Alignment Criterion 1 that pertain to the quality and range of texts that should be apparent in materials.
+For continuity, skip to Alignment Criterion 1 to continue focusing on text qualities on Page 24.
 Otherwise, continue on to Non-Negotiable 2 on Page 9.
-Before moving on, record the final Meets or Does Not Meet rating in the Evaluation Summary on Page 43.